 Can these treatments be used for other purposes besides treating wrinkles?
 Yes, these treatments may also be used for other purposes, such as reducing excessive sweating or treating certain medical conditions like migraines or muscle spasms.
 It is important to discuss any alternative uses of these treatments with your healthcare provider.

-References on Botox, Dysport, Xeomin, Jeuveau, Daxxify
+Summing Up: Botox, Dysport, Xeomin, Jeuveau and Daxxify